ryanskeldon/Grimoire/README.md

 Grimoire is an add-on for [FFXI Windower](http://windower.net/).
 The purpose of Grimoire is to simplify spell selection for magic bursting.
 When a cast spell/helix command is sent to Grimoire, it determines the best elemental spell to cast based on the last skillchain it detected.

 ### Usage
 When Grimoire detects a skillchain, it will send a message in chat indicating which skillchain was performed.
 If timers plug-in is installed, it'll create a countdown timer for the magic burst window.
-During the magic burst window, the caster can send a `cast spell` or `cast helix` command to let Grimoire decide which element is best.
+During the magic burst window, the caster can send a `cast` command to let Grimoire decide which element is best.

 The logic behind Grimoire goes through the following checks:
 * Is there any weather/storm?
 If so, is the weather/storm element in the skillchain?
 Cast that element.